Brazil ends new 'lost decade' with GDP drop of 4.1% in 2020 - RFI

 Brazil's economy shrank 4.1 percent in 2020, officials said Wednesday, closing out what analysts called another "lost decade" for Latin America's biggest economy with a year badly disrupted by the coronavirus pandemic.

-The contraction, which was in line with analysts' forecasts, added to a bad run for a country that was just recovering from a devastating two-year recession in 2015 and 2016.
+The contraction, which was roughly in line with analysts' forecasts, adds to a bad run for a country that was just recovering from a devastating two-year recession in 2015 and 2016.

+Although Brazil's economy gained some steam in the fourth quarter of 2020, with better-than-expected growth of 3.2 percent, there are signs the recovery is weakening in 2021 -- bad news for far-right President Jair Bolsonaro, who is up for re-election next year.

+"The (Brazilian) economy had one of the better performances in Latin America last year," consulting firm Capital Economics wrote in a note.

 It was the third-worst annual drop in gross domestic product (GDP) on record for Brazil, after 1981 (-4.25 percent) and 1990 (-4.35 percent).